andijakl/universal-beacon/README.md

 ## Version History

+### 1.8.0 - February 2016
+* Use sbyte instead of byte for accessing ranging data in Eddystone UID frames to ease development and remove the need for manual casting.

+### 1.7.0 - January 2016
+* Added translations to Chinese, French, Russian and Portuguese

 ### 1.6.0 - January 2016
 * Added translation to German
 * Fix crash when a Bluetooth Beacon with no further data is found.